-Founded in 1972 by The University of Georgia Foundation’s trustees, the Foundation Fellows Program is the university’s foremost undergraduate scholarship, placing students in a community of similarly dedicated scholars, offering a stipend that approximates the cost of attendance, a post-first-year Maymester study abroad program, individual travel-study grants, group travel-study opportunities each spring, research and academic conference grants, dinner seminars with some of the university’s best minds, and a mentoring plan that matches Fellows with professors who share their interests.
+Founded in 1972 by The University of Georgia Foundation’s trustees, the Foundation Fellowship is the University’s foremost undergraduate scholarship, placing students in a community of similarly dedicated scholars.
+It offers a stipend that approximates the cost of attendance, a post-first-year Maymester study abroad program at Oxford University, individual travel-study grants, spring group travel-study, research and academic conference grants, dinner seminars with some of the University’s best minds, and a mentoring plan that matches Fellows with professors who share their interests.

 Complementing the Foundation Fellows Program is UGA’s Honors Program, one of the oldest and most respected programs in the country.
-Established in 1960, the program provides some 2,300 students with the resources – including 300 Honors classes a year with an average class size of 17 students, expert advice from Honors and faculty advisors, independent research opportunities, mentoring, internships, lunchbox lectures and book discussions with faculty, and coveted spots in the Myers Hall residential community – to make the most of their higher education experience.
+The program provides some 2,500 students with the resources to make the most of their higher education experience – including 300 Honors classes a year with an average class size of 17 students, expert advice from Honors and faculty advisors, independent research opportunities, mentoring, internships, lunchbox lectures and book discussions with faculty, and the Myers Hall residential community.
+Honors students may participate in graduate courses and pursue a curriculum leading to combined bachelor’s/master’s degrees in only four years.

-An important component of the Honors Program is the Center for Undergraduate Research Opportunities (CURO), which pairs students with premier research faculty members on investigatory projects that not only augment classroom study but also provide important research-related experience that can help meet the demands of graduate or professional school, or those of any contemporary career.
-Undergraduate research opportunities abound across the curriculum, from laboratory science to the humanities and fine arts.
+Through the Center for Undergraduate Research Opportunities (CURO), students work with faculty on projects that allow them to reach beyond classroom learning and give them important research-related experience to demonstrate their passion to admissions staff at graduate or professional schools.
+Undergraduate research opportunities abound across the curriculum, from laboratory and social sciences to humanities and fine arts.

-Among the on-campus benefits provided to Fellows is access to Honors staff members, including the Major Scholarships Coordinator, who is available to provide important counsel for a variety of pursuits, including interview practice, finding the best scholarship vehicle for postgraduate study, and developing personal statements, resumes, and research proposals for scholarship and postgraduate applications.
-Fellows have been extraordinarily successful in national scholarship competitions.
-The University of Georgia was the only public university with at least one 2008 Rhodes, Truman, Udall, and Goldwater scholar.
+Among the on-campus benefits provided to Fellows is access to Honors staff members, including the Major Scholarships Coordinator, who provides important counsel for a variety of pursuits – including drafting personal statements, resumes, and cover letters for job, scholarship, and postgraduate study applications.